tasosalvas/spdiu/README.md

 ### Planned before the first release

-- [ ] Backups rework
-- [x] Installing a chosen version of SPD in the spdiu folder
 - [ ] data object summaries
   - [ ] Data mining API
   - [ ] Some tidy setup for summary templating